CSCfi/kielipankki-nlf-harvester/apptainer/browsing.md

 It takes a while, and results in a 502M zip file.

-When you are done with the operations, you can close the Apptainer session with `exit` command or ctrl-c.
+When you are done, you can close the Apptainer session with `exit` or ctrl-c.

 #### With tykky (extra credit)